 Taking Children Seriously is a new view of children—a non-paternalistic view.
 You might like to watch this video about that.

-My guess is that those asking this question are viewing children through the lens of paternalism, so they are imagining that children need to be coerced for their own good, and that in the absence of that coercion, disaster will ensue.
+My guess is that those asking this question are still viewing children through the lens of paternalism, so they are imagining that in the absence of coercion, disaster will ensue.
 But actually, children do not need to be controlled, any more than women do.
-What they need is lots of love, connection, support, protection, intellectual engagement, emotional attunement, attention, enjoyable conversation, information, fun, play, discovery, and lots of access to the world.
+What they need is lots of love, connection, support, protection, intellectual engagement, emotional attunement, attention, enjoyable conversation, information, fun, play, discovery, and lots of access to the world, interesting people and ideas.
 Not coercion.
 Not manipulation.
 They are sovereign individuals.
 Their lives are their own.

 So what do parents taking their children seriously do instead of coercion, control, manipulation?
-They enjoy life with their beloved children—just like we do in any good relationship.
+They enjoy life with their beloved children—just like people do in any good relationship.

 See also: